numpy/numpy/doc/neps/nep-0057-numpy-platform-support.rst

 - Must have regular CI support, either as defined for Tier 1 or through a reliable self-hosted service.
-- The NumPy team releases wheels on PyPI for this platform
+- The NumPy team releases wheels on PyPI for this platform.
 - CI failures block releases.
 - Must have at least one maintainer who commits to take primary and long-term responsibility for keeping the ``main`` branch and wheel builds working.